ming-ddtechcg/nuodb-operator/README.md

 If you enabled NuoDB Insights (highly recommended) you can confirm it's run status by running:

 &ensp; `oc exec -it nuodb-insights -c insights -- nuoca check insights`

+# Launch a Sample SQL Workload

+The NuoDB Operator includes a sample SQL appplication that will allow you to get started quickly running SQL statements against your NuoDB database.
+The sample workload uses YCSB (the Yahoo Cloud Servicing Benchmark).
+The cr.yaml includes YCSB parameters that will allow you to configure the SQL workload to your preferences.

+To start a SQL Workload, locate the ycsb Replication Controller in OpenShift and scale it to your desired number of pods to create your desired SQL application workload.
+Once the YCSB application is running the resulting SQL workload will be viewable from the NuoDB Insights visual monitoring WebUI.

 # Delete the NuoDB database
 Run the following command